 "Mhmm."
 She pulls some milk out of the fridge, a winking cartoon miltank on the cover.
 "Any word from Blue or Professor Oak?"

 "No." Red slides some bread into the toaster, then turns the stove off and lifts the eggs onto a plate.
 When he asked his mother to teach him how to cook last year it was harder to reach the stove without standing on a stepping stool, but now he feels comfortable in the kitchen.
-He and Blue agreed that they should be ready for anything on their journey, which includes knowing how to cook their own food in the wild if needed.
-They worked their way there by learning to cook in a kitchen first, usually this one, with his mom as their teacher.
+A year ago he and Blue spent an afternoon imagining all the worst situations they might find themselves in on their journey, and while most weren't particularly likely or easy to prepare for, the thought of losing all their food while in the wilderness led to them asking Red's mom to teach them how to cook.
 "He said he would call when it's ready."

 "Good then, at least we'll have the morning together."
 She smiles.